meilisearch/specifications/text/0060-refashion-updates-apis.md

 > 💡 `task` uid is generated globally.
 The `uid` of the tasks are no longer scoped to an index.
 >
 > 💡 By default, objects are sorted by `desc` order on `uid` field.
 So the most recent tasks appear first.
+>
+> 💡 When an index is deleted, its tasks remain accessible on the global `/tasks` endpoint.

 ##### Errors

 - 🔴 If a master key is configured on the server-side but missing from the client in the `X-MEILI-API-KEY` header, the API returns a `401 Unauthorized` - `missing_authorization_header` error.
-- 🔴 If a master key is sent by the client but does not match the value configured on the server-side, the API returns a `403 Forbidden` - `invalid_token`.
+- 🔴 If a master key is sent by the client but does not match the value configured on the server-side, the API returns a `403 Forbidden` - `invalid_api_key`.

 ---